7 - States

 The Button component now has a new state called Highlighted:

-Once a state is defined and selected, setting a variable associates that variable the selected state.
+Once a state is defined and selected, setting a variable associates that variable with the selected state.
 In other words, any variable that is set when the Highlighted state is selected results in that variable being added to that state.

 For this example, we can make the button become a lighter blue when highlighted.
 To do this: